 This can happen both in our personal & professional lives.
 As our career changes, we still continue to identify with the role before.
 Instead of carrying forth the knowledge and wisdom gained we add in a deep connection to the identification of the position once held.

 In our personal lives, our children grow & our role as parent naturally seeks to evolve; as our parents move into their new phase as elders, our role as children seeks to evolve; as marriages begin and end, well our role as partner evolves.

 When transitions feel hard, the identity conversation may be seeking your attention.
-There may be some unlearning required.
-The unlearning is about creating space so that we can design a new beginning (see below).

 Who we are is way more than what we do & the role we’ve played.